Attractive and Repulsive Perceptual Biases Naturally Emerge in Generative Adversarial Inference: Introduction

-To address this gap, we present Generative Adversarial Inference (GAI), a learned system that reproduces the full transition from attraction to repulsion as an emergent behavior.
-Trained end-to-end on Gabor stimuli with varying uncertainty, GAI spontaneously develops both efficient internal representations and an implicit inference strategy that mirrors human perceptual biases.
-Perceptual estimates are obtained by decoding this latent space with a simple $L_p$ loss.
-Together, these results demonstrate that a single learned system can naturally give rise to both efficient encoding and Bayesian-like inference—bridging normative and connectionist perspectives on perception.
+To address this gap, we introduce Generative Adversarial Inference (GAI), a learned system in which bias reversals emerge naturally.
+GAI instantiates the adversarial framework with denoising and constrained latent resources.
+Through adversarial training, representation and inference are shaped together: the system recovers stimuli from noisy inputs while reconstructions are tested against the input distribution.
+In this way, GAI learns efficient representations and an implicit inference strategy that mirror human perceptual biases.
+A single learned system thus accounts for both efficient coding and adaptive inference, bridging Bayesian and connectionist perspectives.

-\textbf{Contributions.} This work makes the following contributions: \begin{itemize} \item We introduce a generative adversarial inference (GAI) framework that explains both central-tendency and repulsive perceptual biases as emergent properties of a learned system—without any hand-crafted priors or likelihoods. \item We uncover a computational mechanism whereby the interplay of efficient latent representations, internal noise, and decoding loss gives rise to human-like biases.
-The model recovers the predicted Fisher information profile and produces structured distortions under subtle perturbations. \item Going beyond models that merely reproduce bias patterns or point estimates, GAI generates percepts that are rich, continuous, and lifelike—providing a structured reconstruction of sensory reality that aligns more closely with human perceptual experience. \end{itemize}
+\textbf{Contributions.} \begin{itemize} \item Introduce GAI, a learned system that reproduces both attractive and repulsive perceptual biases without hand-crafted priors and likelihoods. \item Show that these biases emerge from efficient coding combined with Bayesian inference, and that the model produces stimulus-level reconstructions beyond point estimates. \end{itemize}